So what is an MLM? Are you new to making money online and thinking of joining an MLM company? At least read this first before making a commitment!

 After a few years wasted down the MLM track, I decided to research other ways of making a living online and came across affiliate marketing.

 What I liked about it was the simplicity of the business model that anybody can learn.
-You can check out just how simple and straightforward it is here.

 Off course you can go down the road of YouTube to learn all about affiliate marketing, but I wanted to learn it the correct way.